CoderJoshDK/WIOpy/README.md

 wiopy = WalmartIO(private_key_version='1', private_key_filename='./WM_IO_private_key.pem', consumer_id='XXXXXXXX-XXXX-XXXX-XXXX-XXXXXXXXXXXX')
 data = wiopy.product_lookup('33093101')[0]
 ```
 WIOpy also supports asynchronous calls.
-To use, everything will be the same but you must await a call and the contructed object is different.
+To use, everything will be the same but you must await a call and the constructed object is different.
 ```py
 from WIOpy import AsyncWalmartIO wiopy = AsyncWalmartIO(...)